kdonavin/bash_guide/readme.md

     -   `nano 'file.txt'`: opens `file.txt` for editing
 -   `pbcopy` (OSX only) - copy to clipboard
 -   `pbpaste` (OSX only) - paste from clipboard
--   `ping`: send, receive and time packages to a specific server.
-For example `ping -c 5 google.com` sends and receives 5 packets from the nearest google.com server.
-Then, it produces timing statistics based on that.
 -   `printf`: format printed output.
 For example `printf "Name:\t%s\nID:\t%04d\n" "kDubs" "12"`, where `%s` is a provided string and `%04d` is a digit. prints the following: